-Proposed VERSION as of 6/16/2018
+DRAFT VERSION as of 7/28/2018

-BY-LAWS OF THE ATLANTA BONSAI SOCIETY, INCORPORATED
+BY-LAWS OF THE ATLANTA BONSAI SOCIETY, INC.

 Section 4.
-The Atlanta Bonsai Society, Inc logo or other intellectual property may not be used in any manner which would result in financial gain or profit to any member, in whole or part.
+The Atlanta Bonsai Society, Inc. logo or other intellectual property may not be used in any manner which would result in financial gain or profit to any member, in whole or part.

 Section 2.
-Membership in the Society shall be on a calendar year basis and annual membership dues shall be presented by the Executive Board each year.
+Membership in the ABS shall be on a calendar year basis and annual membership dues shall be presented by the Board each year.
 Annual membership dues for active members are due each January 1 of a calendar year and any member whose dues are not paid by April 1 of said calendar year shall be dropped from the membership roll.
 Members so dropped may be reinstated during the same calendar year.
 Dues are not refundable on resignation, nor prorated.

-SOCIETY LEADERSHIP STRUCTURE
+ABS LEADERSHIP STRUCTURE

 Section 4.
 If the President resigns, a Vice-President shall become the President until the end of the preceding President’s term.
-In the event any other officer or Committee Chair resigns or is unable to fulfill their term of office, the President shall appoint a member of the Society to fulfill said term.
+In the event any other officer or Committee Chair resigns or is unable to fulfill their term of office, the President shall appoint a member of the ABS to fulfill said term.

 Section 5.
-All business of the Society will be conducted by the Board at a scheduled meeting of said Board.
+All business of the ABS will be conducted by the Board at a scheduled meeting of said Board.
 The Board shall meet at least once during a calendar quarter.
 The President will schedule the meeting, and the Corresponding Secretary will notify each member of the Board as to the time and place for each meeting at least five (5) days before the date of the meeting.
 Attendance at board meetings may be in person, or virtually by electronic media.